Five dead in British military helicopter crash in Afghanistan

 A spokesman for Kandahar Governor Tooryalai Wesa confirmed the crash occurred near Kandahar City.

-"Today at 11 am (0630 GMT/7.30 a.m.
-BST) an ISAF helicopter crashed due to technical problems in Takhteh Pol district.
+"Today at 11 am (0630 GMT) an ISAF helicopter crashed due to technical problems in Takhteh Pol district.
 As a result five ISAF soldiers were killed," spokesman Dawakhan Minapal said.

-In London, the Ministry of Defence said the helicopter was British but did not elaborate on the nationalities of the dead.
+In London, the Ministry of Defense said the helicopter was British but did not elaborate on the nationalities of the dead.

 "We can confirm that a UK helicopter crashed in southern Afghanistan today," the ministry said in a statement.
 "The incident is under investigation and it would be inappropriate to comment further until families have been notified."